tgolla/ConwaysGameOfLife/README.md

 #### End

 Ending the game increments through 1 or more generations until such time as it can return the final stable state of the board (i.e., when it no longer changes or cycles).
-If the board does not reach a stable conclusion within a reasonable number of iterations and error message is returned.
+If the board does not reach a stable conclusion within a reasonable number of iterations an error is returned.
+In either case the last iteration of live points is returned.
 Upon completion the game board is deleted from the database.

 ## APIs